The "easiest" way to change

 The problem with dependence on relief:

-• I hate planning, or looking ahead.
+• I hate planning, or looking ahead; what I call “low-return work”.
 When I’m forced to, I predict some form of failure, such as it will be too hard and long.
 This causes me to be afraid.
-I solve the fear by avoiding.
-Or I solve it by being optimistic makes me 1. skip steps, and when they appear and add more work, feel sorry for myself and get frustrated; or 2. makes me fantasize more than I can do, and give up part way through.
+I solve the fear by avoiding; what I call “high-return work”.
+Or I solve it by being optimistic.
+Optimism makes me 1. skip steps, and when they appear and add more work, feel sorry for myself and get frustrated; or 2. makes me fantasize doing more than I can do, and giving up part way through.
 Ugh!

 • I put things off.
 “Later, baby.
 That’s my motto.”
 Often I fail to even recognize when I’m putting things off because I’m so used to it.
 Then it’s too late.
 Boring cleanup multiplies.
 Plus, I’ve added another track of avoidance to memory.
 Avoidance becomes even more automatic.

-• I defend my avoiding of have-to stuff by saying I’m “spontaneous”.
+• I defend my avoiding of have-to, low-return stuff by saying I’m “spontaneous”.
 Ya, spontaneously lazy.

 • Worst of all and hardest to see: I can’t do anything from inside.
 I can’t initiate anything.
 Like the bone in William Steig’s “The Amazing Bone”, or the frog prince, or the beast in “Beauty and the Beast”, I wait to be freed from the prison inside my head, by something that makes me move.
 It never comes.

-Now, there is a way out of my prison of fear of doing boring stuff – low return work – without feeling like it.
+Now, there is a way out of my prison of fear, of not feeling-like doing boring stuff/low-return work.
 It’s the Seeing Sequence.
 But I cant even do that, because, unlike the bone, the frog, and the beast, there is nobody coming to set me free into feeling like doing the Seeing Sequence.
 I often wondered why I don’t do what’s good for me even when I know how and am able to.
 This is it.

 I can only do the Seeing Sequence when I have to put out fires; when all the unfinished things in my life cause me so much pain that I need to seek relief by doing right now what hurts most.
-In fact, I live by looking to do things without having to make the effort of suffering through the boredom – the low return – of doing the clean.
-So top of my to-do list are things that I call high-return work.
+In fact, I live by looking to do things without having to make the effort of suffering through the boredom – the low return – of doing things like the clean.
+So top of my to-do list are things are high-return work.
 They give me a high return for low effort.
-Think any pleasure-seeking or approval seeking.
+Think any pleasure-seeking or approval seeking that has a guaranteed success.

-This is not the same as having the memory center to get stuff done by decision.
+This high-return-seeking state of mind is not the same as having the memory centre to get stuff done by decision.
 It’s the opposite.
-It would only give me relief from the fear of having to do stuff from zero momentum.
+It only gives me the positive feeling of relief from the fear of having to do stuff from zero momentum.
 The fear is the real prison.
 What fear again?
 The fear, on one side of my conundrum, of doing a lot of work that returns low satisfaction; low-return work, like cleaning.
 Low-return work cannot, ever, trigger any feeling-like urges in me.

 So how can I live happily without feeling like doing things?
 I’ll just be miserable getting stuff done all the time and have no time for pleasure from high-return work.
 No way.
 Too scary.
 I circle away toward relief from the fear of the misery of doing low-return work without feeling like it.
 That circle turns, and turns, in a downward spiral into a very limited existence.
 Home bound, killing time.

 But who cares.
 There’s nothing I can do about it.
-At least I can get relief from my favorite sources, like approval from people who see my cleaning done.
+At least I can get relief from my favourite sources, like approval from people who see my cleaning done.
 Or can I?
 For a while my sources work.
 Then my brain gets used to the same relief.
 Boring!
 And it gets sick of the guilt of not getting things done and of how defensive it makes me.
-My exaggeration of the pain caused by have-to work returns with a vengeance, because I’ve delayed again the practice of suffering it and therefore I haven’t grown used to it.
+My exaggeration, of the pain caused by have-to work, returns with a vengeance, because I’ve delayed again the practice of not solving it (commonly known as “suffering”) and therefore I haven’t grown used to it.

 So what to do?
 I hear the hint come to me.
 Why bother with trying to do the have-to side?
 If that end of the conundrum is gone, there’s no tension caused by it pulling me away from want-to.
 If there’s no tension there’s no need to get relief from it by seeking high-return, want-to stuff.
 But that’s the same as saying there’s no want-to there, in my mind.
 That’s right it doesn’t appear.
 Without having to do the clean, which has always triggered fear of misery caused by doing it without wanting to, my brain doesn’t search for want-to stuff to get relief from the fear, and thus my brain doesn’t produce tension.
 By not making myself do low-return work, urges to do high return work diminish.
 By the simple act of not trying, of going with not feeling like doing, tension doesn’t appear.

 So what’s left?
 Nothing, except the thought “Start the clean”.
 It occurs to me try to keep the lack of tension going .
 How?
-I see the smallest step that doesn’t trigger boredom beyond a few second.
-The boredom ends with the small momentum of having that step behind. me.
-I mechanically stop what I’m doing and wait for the momentum I was in to go down a bit.
-It works.
-I try to repeat the idea.
+My brain shows me the smallest step that only triggers boredom for a few seconds.
+The boredom ends with the small momentum of having that step behind me.
+That momentum fades nearly instantly and I’m back to nothing.
+I try to repeat focusing on the one thing I can get done right now.
 I move toward the clean mechanically.
 I do first parts of the clean mechanically.
 I’m dead inside.
 But no tension either.
 No want-to.
 Once I get the cleaning started, I get more momentum, that pleasurable feeling of being in automatic movement toward completion.
 I want more of it.
-I do more of the clean to deep the momentum going.
+I do more of the clean to keep the momentum going.
 I’m invested in it.
 Sunk costs that I don’t want to lose.
 Then I see the clean getting behind me into the record of my life, my identity.
 My momentum strengthens.
-Time passes without me noticing because I’m completely absorbed, in the zone, unselfconscious.
+Time passes without me noticing because I’m completely absorbed, in the zone, not selfconscious.
 I finish the clean.
 It’s off the list, all of it behind me.
 It’s in the books of my life memory as an independent stand alone being.

 But the best part came from having no feeling at all at that moment, just before I started, when I thought of doing the clean.
 I wasn’t waiting or looking to have to do it or to want to do it, There was no tension.

 That’s not the end of the story.
 Two forever problems remain.
 First.
 Me going with the want-to side only reduces tension in that instant.
-I had a lot of time to experiment with stringing together these instances doing avoidance of have-to, and then to turn the painful experience of that waste into the idea of going with it in order to stop the tension.
+I had a lot of time in my days to experiment with stringing together these instances of doing avoidance of have-to, and then to turn the painful experience of that wasted time into the idea of going with the waste in order to stop the tension.
 Most of the time, I don’t have that opportunity because the other things I have to do in my life can’t wait.
 If I also make them wait while I avoid on purpose, I’m back to having to do them because I’m in pain from putting them off.

 But it isn’t.
-To find hope,I need to look for the cause of nature’s conundrum being so intense and see that the cause is solvable by me.
+To find hope,I need to look for why nature’s conundrum is so intense and see that the cause is solvable by me.

 The Cause